Terms of Service

 - Authority.
 Each Party represents and warrants to the other that: (1) it has the full right and legal power to enter into, deliver and fully perform under the Agreement, (2) neither the execution nor performance of the Agreement will result in a violation of any agreement, order, judgment, decree, rule, regulation or law to which it is bound, and (3) its principal place of business or residence is not in a jurisdiction against which the United States of America has established sanctions or embargoes.

 - Modification.
-Fortumo may amend the Terms upon occurrence of the following events: (1) changes in applicable law or taxation; changes in the interpretation of courts, competent authorities or Payment Providers regarding the subject matter of the Terms; (2) a judicial or administrative act obliging Fortumo to make changes to the Terms; (3) significant changes in other circumstances that reasonably require to be reflected in the Terms.
+Fortumo may amend the Terms upon occurrence of the following events: (1) changes in applicable law or taxation; changes in the interpretation of courts, competent authorities or Payment Providers regarding the subject matter of the Terms; (2) a judicial or administrative act obliging Fortumo to make changes to the Terms; (3) changes in the business model of Fortumo; (4) significant changes in other circumstances that reasonably require to be reflected in the Terms.

 - Accepting Modifications.
 The amended Terms shall be communicated to the Merchant at least thirty (30) days (reference to days in the Terms shall be deemed to be a reference to calendar days) before the amended Terms come into effect.
 The amended Terms will automatically become binding to the Merchant upon the expiration of the thirty (30) days notification period.
 If the Merchant does not agree with the amended Terms, the Merchant may terminate the Agreement at any time with immediate effect.